 For most practices, providing a variety of options for out-of-pocket patient payments will be a reality.
-If you're considering created a sliding fee scale for patients in need, check out my previous post on the 13 Steps to Creating a Sliding Fee Scale.
+If you're considering creating a sliding fee scale for patients in need, check out my previous post on the 13 Steps to Creating a Sliding Fee Scale.
+In that post, I offered this sample policy for a sliding fee schedule.

-Here are some key points of explanation to include in your sliding fee policy for patients:
+In this post, I'll highlight some key points of explanation when presenting your sliding fee policy to patients:

 1. Notification of Sliding Fee Scale